Amazon Kinesis Source Connector for Confluent Platform¶

 For license properties, see Confluent Platform license.
 For information about the license topic, see License topic configuration.

-For a complete list of configuration properties for this connector, see Amazon Kinesis Source Connector Configuration Properties.
+For a complete list of configuration properties for this connector, see Configuration Reference for Amazon Kinesis Source Connector for Confluent Platform.

 For an example of how to get Kafka Connect connected to Confluent Cloud, see Connect Self-Managed Kafka Connect to Confluent Cloud.

-To evaluate the Kafka Connect Kinesis source connector, AWS S3 sink connector, Azure Blob sink connector, and GCP GCS sink connector in an end-to-end streaming deployment, refer to the Cloud ETL demo on GitHub.
+To evaluate the Kafka Connect Kinesis Source connector, AWS S3 Sink connector, Azure Blob Sink connector, and the Google Cloud Storage (GCS) Sink connector in an end-to-end streaming deployment, refer to the Cloud ETL demo on GitHub.
 This demo also allows you to evaluate the real-time data processing capabilities of ksqlDB.

 This configuration is used typically along with standalone workers.